-If you're interested in broad exposure to the Large Cap Blend segment of the US equity market, look no further than the First Trust Capital Strength ETF (FTCS), a passively managed exchange traded fund launched on 07/06/2006.
+Designed to provide broad exposure to the Large Cap Blend segment of the US equity market, the First Trust Capital Strength ETF (FTCS) is a passively managed exchange traded fund launched on 07/06/2006.

 Why Large Cap Blend

 Large cap companies typically have a market capitalization above $10 billion.
 Considered a more stable option, large cap companies boast more predictable cash flows and are less volatile than their mid and small cap counterparts.

 Typically holding a combination of both growth and value stocks, blend ETFs also demonstrate qualities seen in value and growth investments.

 Since cheaper funds tend to produce better results than more expensive funds, assuming all other factors remain equal, it is important for investors to pay attention to an ETF's expense ratio.

 Annual operating expenses for this ETF are 0.61%, making it one of the more expensive products in the space.

 It has a 12-month trailing dividend yield of 1.24%.